isthatleonlee/Financial_Engineering/README.md

 If you need to port your project to a new machine, you can call `renv::restore()` to reinstall all of the packages as declared in the lockfile.

-For more about reproducible environments for R projects, please visit [renv](https://rstudio.github.io/renv/)
+For more details about reproducible environments for R projects, please visit [renv](https://rstudio.github.io/renv/)

+For more details about data management, please visit [Efficient Data Management in R](https://www.mzes.uni-mannheim.de/socialsciencedatalab/article/efficient-data-r/)